codenotary/hazelcast-immu/README.md

 ![LC Hazelcast integration demo](lc-hazelcast-demo.gif)

+This sample integration is using [Ledger Compliance SDK for Java](https://github.com/vchain-us/ledger-compliance-java).

 ## Usage

 After building the JAR file, cd into `target` directory and run one or more server nodes: